kamleshchandnani/awesome-interview-processes/src/template.md

 ## Company Info

 <!--
-Website - Enter company's website.You can copy,paste and edit the line below.
+Website - Enter company's website.You can copy, paste and edit the line below.

 [Example.com](https://www.example.com/)

-Location - If is was for a Remote or In-House Position Remote
+Location - If the position was for a Remote or In-House role.

 -->